Mitchell and White Genealogy

 Citations

-4. [S509] Hinshaw, William Wade, Compiler, Encyclopedia of American Quaker Genealogy, Vol VI (Virginia) (Ann Arbor, Michigan: Hinshaw, William Wade, 1950; reprint Baltimore, Maryland: Genealogical Publishing Company, 1973). p.
+4. [S509] Hinshaw, William Wade, compiler, Book - Quaker Genealogy, Vol. 6, Vol VI (Virginia) (Ann Arbor, Michigan: Hinshaw, William Wade, 1950; reprint Baltimore, Maryland: Genealogical Publishing Company, 1973). p.
 974, Marriage Bonds of Bedford Co., Virginia, William Palmore and Mary Watson entry, bond date 9 Jan 1811, Mary daughter of Ann Watson, Johnson Watson surety.

 Charles R. Palmore1